King Kong (2005 video game): Initial reviews

 Non-video game publications gave the game generally positive reviews as well.
-The New York Times gave it a favorable review and stated, "The sense of immersion is increased by the game's first-person perspective and an absence of on-screen clutter.
-There is no health gauge blocking your view; if a dinosaur bites you, your vision blurs, indicating that one more bite will kill you."
+The New York Times gave it a favorable review and wrote that "the sense of immersion is increased by the game's first-person perspective and an absence of on-screen clutter.
+There is no health gauge blocking your view; if a dinosaur bites you, your vision blurs, indicating that one more bite will kill you".
 The A.V.
-Club gave it a B+ and called it "an instant classic."
-The Sydney Morning Herald gave it three-and-a-half stars out of five and said of the game, "With a rather abrupt final sequence it does seem to rush to its climax, but despite its brevity, this is an unforgettable trip through the realm of Kong."
-Detroit Free Press gave the Xbox 360 version three stars out of four and called it "A decent effort.
-And if you're a gamer who likes movies, this one's got all the cinematic feel and production value of a big-budget film."
-Maxim, however, gave the PSP version a score of four out of ten and stated that "while the PSP version adds a two-player Co-op mode, it also has wonkier controls than its console cousin, which weren't great to begin with."
+Club gave it a B+ and called it "an instant classic".
+The Sydney Morning Herald gave it three-and-a-half stars out of five and said of the game: "With a rather abrupt final sequence it does seem to rush to its climax, but despite its brevity, this is an unforgettable trip through the realm of Kong".
+Detroit Free Press gave the Xbox 360 version three stars out of four and called it "a decent effort", noting the game having cinematic feel and production values of a big-budget film.
+Maxim, however, gave the PSP version a score of four out of ten; the magazine commended an addition of a two-player co-op mode, but was critical to its controls.

-As time has passed, the game has been consistently praised as being ahead of its time.